 We all know that Task Scheduler is the in-built Windows utility that helps us to run specified tasks at the scheduled sessions.
-Recently, we tried to schedule a task in this tool, but unfortunately, we were not able to do so.
-The task was to run an executable file as some scheduled time but Task Manager refused to accept this task with Access is denied message.
+Recently, we tried to schedule a task with this tool, but unfortunately, we were not able to do so.
+The task was to run an executable file at some scheduled time but Task Manager refused to accept this task with Access is denied message.
 Additionally, an error code 0x80070005 also resulted.

-After receiving this error code and investigating a bit on it, we found that we need to provide the highest privileges to run that task.
+After receiving this error code and investigating it a bit on it, we found that we need to provide the highest privileges to run that task.
 We applied so, but that did not bring any changes in the situation.
 Next, we tried to configure the task for available ranges of various editions, but with no luck.

-At the last, we realized that we needed to go for a registry manipulation which worked, in order to solve this problem.
+At the last, we realized that we needed to go for a registry manipulation that worked, in order to solve this problem.
 So if you’re too facing this error, here is how you can suppress it: